brc-dd/cpp-db/README.md

 this branch is currently under development\
 and this readme discusses about the development\
-wrote three files: constants.h shade.cpp shade.h\
+wrote three files: constants.h shade.h shade.cpp\
 \_key\_ and \_iv\_ (present inside constants.h) should be uniquely generated using some CSRNG\
 the length of both the strings should be 16 chars only\
 wrote one new file: generator.cpp to generate \_key\_ and \_iv\_\